MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer.md

 Give the browser permission to open Bot Framework Composer, if needed:
 ![Bot Framework Composer Link Permission in browser](media/ComposerUI_CopyLinkComposer_2.png)

-## Creating bot content for Power Virtual Agents in Composer
+## Guildelines for creating bot content for Power Virtual Agents in Composer
-When opened from Power Virtual Agents bot, Bot Framework Composer application launches a bot project on you compter and loads up your bot content into it.
+When opened from Power Virtual Agents bot, Bot Framework Composer application launches a **Composer project** on you compter and loads up your bot content into it.
-The **main (root) dialog** in your Composer project is the same as the project name you gave it.
+The **main (root) dialog** in your **Composer project** is the same as the project name you gave it.
 It corresponding to your Power Viurtal Agents bot content.
 In this example below, your **main (root) dialog** is **PVA_Composer_Bot**:
 ![Bot Framework Composer main (root) dialog](media/Composer_Guidelines/Gd_mainDialog_initial.png)

 There are few key guidliens to follow when using Composer, Bot Framework open-source visual authoring canvas, to create your bot content for Power Virtual Agents. <br>